 This chapter describes the assign(1) command and the ASSIGN(3F) library routine, which are used for these purposes.
+The ffassign command provides an interface to assign processing from C. See the ffassign man page for details about its use.

-6.1 assign basics
+6.1 assign Basics